LSSTDESC/rail/docs/source/overview.rst

 **Degradation base design**:
-The base design for degraders in our current scheme is that degraders take in a DataFrame (or a creator that can generate samples on the fly) and returns a modified dataframe with the effects of exactly one systematic degradation.
+The base design for degraders in our current scheme is that degraders take in a DataFrame (or a creator that can generate samples on the fly) and return a modified dataframe with the effects of exactly one systematic degradation.
 That is, each degrader module should model one isolated form of degradation of the data, and more complex models are built by chaining degraders together.